freepress/internet2016/README.md

   1. [Can my organization join?](#user-content-can-my-organization-join)

 ## Tech details
 This is a [jekyll](https://jekyllrb.com/) website hosted on [github pages](https://pages.github.com/).
 Jekyll is a static site generator that uses the [Liquid templating system](https://github.com/Shopify/liquid/wiki).
-Content is written in markdown and there are layout templates that jekyll uses to generate static pages.
+Content is written in markdown and there are layout templates that jekyll uses to generate static pages. `gh-page` is the main branch and any code pushed to it will end up on the live site.

 ### How to run this website locally
 Running this project locally allows you to make changes and preview them before you push them to the live site.